zxkxyz/quote-generator/README.md

 basic chris rhoton quote generator.

+built with express, mongodb and ejs

 this is a real project.

-this project is funded by elon musk.
+this project is funded, in part, by elon musk.